Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 13303 0

-In order to educate your patient and their loved ones on the proper care of a tracheostomy tube at home, you must first explain to them all the procedures.
+To teach your patient and their loved ones how to properly care for a tracheostomy tube at home, you first need to explain to them all the procedures.
 It is also desirable that the transition from hospital to home conditions be as painless as possible.
-Use the patient-specific instructions below as a guide during the training process.
+During the learning process, use the patient-specific instructions below as aids.

-The doctor will create a tracheostomy, a small opening or stoma in your throat.
+The doctor creates a tracheostomy, a small opening or stoma in your throat.

-The tube inserted into the tracheostomy facilitates the process of breathing, because with the help of the tube the airways always remain open.
+The tube inserted into the tracheostomy makes breathing easier because the tube always keeps the airways open.
 A tracheostomy tube, or tracheal tube for short, consists of three parts:

 - internal cannula;